Moderateus/Automatic-Locker-System/README.md

 * Run The Program/App With The Previous Database Tables: python -m schliessfach -dbinit = 'False'

 * Run The App With A Mock Database: python -m schliessfach -dbinit = 'Demo'

+### WARNING
+Please note that this project uses SMTP for emailing users and administrators.
+Before you run this project, please go to 'observer.py', find the observer classes.
+You will find a method called 'update' for each observer class.
+In the variable 'emailer', input your own email and password as the argument in the 'Emailer' class parameter.